PaloAltoNetworks/aws-elbhelper/README.md

-This Repository is going to be archive in one week from 6/28/20121.
-It is old use case and not relevant use case.
+This repository is archived as it reflects an older use case that is no longer relevant.

 ### ELBHelper
 Elb helper is a targeted Python application that monitors changes in the ELB VIPs and updates NAT firewall rule